 Our chapter officers serve one-year terms that begin July 1 and end the following June 30.
 Our bylaws call for chapter members to vote to elect a president, at least one vice president, a secretary and a treasurer at an annual meeting to be held in June.
 This meeting was conducted electronically in lieu of an in-person gathering in deference to safety precautions during the COVID-19 pandemic.

-If you are interested in serving as a board member (which probably takes 2-3 hours of volunteer time per month), please email email@example.com with your photo, current job description/title, and brief bio.
+Board members are nominated by the president and are seated with the approval of the officers.
+If you are interested in serving as a board member (which probably takes 2-3 hours of volunteer time per month), please email Tim Eigo at firstname.lastname@example.org with your photo, current job description/title, and brief bio.

-2elow are the names and short biographies of 2021-2022 chapter officers.
+Below are the names and short biographies of 2022-2023 chapter officers and board members.
 Soon we will also post photos and bios of our other board members here as well:

 President: Tim Eigo